-Starting in 2013, a systematic stock assessment program to address uncertainties in the current population abundance and survival estimates was developed between Canadian and US recovery partners.
+From 2013 - 2017, a systematic stock assessment program to address uncertainties in the current population abundance and survival estimates was developed between Canadian and US recovery partners.
 This study represents the first systematic population estimate for the entire Transboundary Reach (TBR).
-The design of the stock assessment includes two annual surveys, one in the spring and one in the fall, and will continue for five years, ending in 2017.
+The design of the stock assessment includes two annual surveys, one in the spring and one in the fall.
 Results presented here include data collected in the Canadian and US portions of the LCR.